 Despite the fact that there are plenty of free languages and development tools available online, there is still a much larger barrier to entry for someone who wants to get started as a programmer compared to nearly 30 years ago.
 I have fond memories of the computing of the 80s so I thought I’d take a quick trip down memory lane and write about my personal exerience of becoming a programmer.
+Before I became a programmer I’m a fan of casino games especially slot games, that inspires me to create something on the computer.
 It may also be of interest to those familiar only with the Silicon Valley version of the history of computing since this covers events from the other side of the pond in the UK.
 When historians talk about the history of computing, they really only cover things like the TRS80, Altair and rise of the PC and Mac, yet there were many important and competitive developments in Europe that are often not included as part of this history.

 Rise of The Home Computer

 Way back in the 1980s – you could turn on your computer, wait 5 seconds, write two lines of code and you had a program you could execute by just typing

 run and pressing enter.
 Back then computers were sold in stores like appliances and any time you would go to an in-store computer department you would more than likely see the following lines of code endlessly displaying their message:

 The concept of the home computer involved an affordable computer that could be used to play games, use software or write programs on as compared to the big clunking hardware used professionally.
 Technically, they could be used for business related tasks but since it was all saved to audio cassettes, it wasn’t the most reliable storage mechanism and not one you want to risk the finances of the family business on.
 Floppy disks (yes, floppy, not hard disks) were just about available at the time for the home market, but wouldn’t become affordable for a few years yet.

 It was these computers that first exposed the public to the world of computing and turned casual hobbyists into die hard programmers for decades to come.